metacpan/metacpan-cpan-extracted/distros/N/Neo4j-Bolt/lib/Neo4j/Bolt/Node.md

 Their properties and metadata can be accessed as shown in the synopsis above.

+This package inherits from [Neo4j::Types::Node](https://metacpan.org/pod/Neo4j/Types/Node.md), which offers an object-oriented interface to the node's properties and metadata.
+This is entirely optional to use.

 If a query returns the same node twice, two separate [Neo4j::Bolt::Node](/lib/Neo4j/Bolt/Node.md) instances will be created.

 # METHODS

+This package inherits all methods from [Neo4j::Types::Node](https://metacpan.org/pod/Neo4j/Types/Node.md).
+The following additional method is provided:

 - as\_simple()